Akira-Motoyoshi/Akira-Motoyoshi/README.md

 ## Skills and OSM Involvement
 ### Skills
-- Proficient in Microsoft 365 (Word, Excel, PowerPoint)
+- Experienced with Microsoft 365 (Word, Excel, PowerPoint)
 - Experienced with macOS
 - Experienced with Windows OS
 - Basic knowledge of GitHub